 To support the health and well-being of our university community during the pandemic, the following guidelines for off-campus U-M engaged learning activities are in effect during the ongoing pandemic.
-These Provost’s Office guidelines will subside once the Detroit Region (region 1) of the MI Safe Start plan, issued by Governor Whitmer on May 7, 2020, reaches at least Phase 6: https://www.detroitchamber.com/covid19/michigans-covid-19-status-and-reopening-phases-by-region/
+These Provost’s Office guidelines will subside once the Detroit Region (region 1) of the MI Safe Start plan, issued by Governor Whitmer on May 7, 2020, changes to Phases D or E: https://www.detroitchamber.com/covid19/michigans-covid-19-status-and-reopening-phases-by-region/

 The purpose of these temporary guidelines is to track the locations of U-M students engaged in off-campus U-M-related experiences and enable communication and public health updates as needed.

 The guidelines apply to U-M-Ann Arbor students participating in off-campus activities that:

 - Have an in-person component (e.g. in-person internships, research, volunteer projects, Sponsored Student Organization activities, recreation sports activities, research, or other educational experiences).
 They do not apply to any on-campus activities or any activity offered exclusively in remote format.